 Attire: Black Tie

-This year’s Gala will honor the outstanding creative talents of Costume Designer David Burdick and the Center Stage Costume Shop with custom-themed décor in each dining room, signature items from Center Stage production in the Gala Silent Auction, and a special celebrity guest tribute during the performance in The Pearlstone Theaters.
+The Gala will be honoring the outstanding creative talents of Costume Designer David Burdick and the Center Stage Costume Shop with custom-themed décor in each dining room, signature items from Center Stage production in the Gala Silent Auction, and a special celebrity guest tribute during the performance in The Pearlstone Theaters.

 Proceeds benefit the theater’s artistic and education programs.